sendlix/smtp-relay/README.md

 - `Auth:Username`: Username for Sendlix API authentication.
 - `Auth:ApiKey`: API key for Sendlix API authentication.
 - `Auth:ApiKeyPath`: Path to a file containing the API key (alternative to `Auth:ApiKey`).
+- `AuthorizedSenders:x`: List of email addresses allowed to send emails through the relay (where `x` is a zero-based index).

 The `Auth:*` settings allow you to define default credentials for the relay.
 This enables clients to send emails without authenticating, as the relay will handle authentication with Sendlix on their behalf.